 COVID-19 Update Turks and Caicos Islands

-Four (4) new test results have been recorded by the national public health laboratory.
-To date, the TCI has recorded a total of three thousand five hundred and eight (3508) test results, with two thousand eight hundred and thirteen (2813) confirmed to be negative and six hundred and ninety-five (695) positive confirmations.
+No new test results have been recorded by the National Public Health Laboratory.
+To date, the TCI has recorded a total of three thousand and sixteen (3016) test results, with two thousand three hundred and forty-eight (2348) confirmed to be negative and six hundred and sixty-eight (668) positive confirmations.
 All persons confirmed not to have COVID-19, and any contacts, (if quarantined, will be removed from quarantine/observation status) are asked to continue following proper guidelines from the Ministry of Health.

-The number of persons in quarantine/observation remains 159.
-This includes: Confirmed cases (32), primary and secondary contacts of confirmed cases (127) – Zero (0) person are quarantined in a government facility.
+The number of persons in quarantine/observation has increased to 324.
+This includes: Confirmed cases (90), primary and secondary contacts of confirmed cases (234) – Five (5) persons are quarantined in a government facility.
 Persons under observation/quarantine, that are not confirmed or suspected cases, are either not displaying symptoms or have not met the case definition.

 Local testing is being conducted for persons in a range of categories, according to the national testing strategy.
 This includes frontline workers and those who may need to travel for treatment abroad.
 These persons would not be reflected in quarantine numbers.